"We played an unplugged show in a Tram years ago which was amazing !" "I usually suffer during these pseudo-acoustic shows. no fun at all...More >

 Maro : I love loud amps, big stacks of cabinets and good sound…hehe, so I usually suffer during these pseudo-acoustic shows, that other members love, but I am bored – no fun at all while playing fastcore on acoustic guitar – or worse, playing reggae fun songs etc. I complain but I do it.
 Mostly these shows are for small range of local people, rest of them are usually absolutely confused about what’s happening.

 Skulda : I really appreciate that Maro is so honest & frank.
-As oppposed to him I love unplugged shows.
+On the contrary I love unplugged shows.
 I like to push limits & boundaries and I find playing fastcore in an unplugged way to be quite experimental.
 I´d like to make unplugged fastcore battle shows.
 But it seems, that a majority of grinders have similar approach towards unplugged shows as Maro.
 We played an unplugged show in a Tram years ago with Prügelknabe which was amazing.
 I´d like to make it one more time, but with proper classical (I mean amps) sound.
 So even Maro might like it. 🙂

 Last and strange question, we often find that punk/metal music sung in Czech sounds like French words to our ears.
 Would it be possible that punk singing in french could sounds like Czech words to you?

-Maro : Haha, never heard it from you before and I can’t even imagine how Czech can sound to you like French !
+Maro : Haha, never heard it before and I can’t even imagine how Czech can sound to you like French !
 For me French is something completely different.